-This finding can be made, in that the proposed wireless communication facility will be built in the least visually and environmentally intrusive manner due to the location on top of an existing commercial office building where an existing wireless communication facility already exists.
+This finding can be made, in that the proposed wireless communication facility will be built in the least visually and environmentally intrusive manner due to the location on top of an existing monopine where an existing wireless communication facility already exists.

-The subject property for the proposed project is located within the Highway One scenic comdor.
-The existing screening wall above the existing commercial building will provide enough screening to the proposed wireless communication facility to result in no visual impact to the scenic corridor as a result of this project.
+The subject property for the proposed project is located within the Amesti Road viewshed.
+The proposed camouflage improvements to the existing monopole will provide enough screening to the proposed wireless communication facility to result in no visual impact to the scenic view shed as a result of this project.
 The proposed project complies with General Plan Policy 5.10.3 (Protection of Public Vistas), in that no views of the beach, ocean, or other significant vistas can be viewed past or across the subject property, as the property is on the inland side of the scenic corridor with no significant public vista available beyond the subject property.
-The existing public views from the scenic highway will remain unchanged as a result of this project.
+The existing public views from Amesti Road will be improved as a result of this project.